AlexeiakaTechnik/DIY-esp32-esphome-homeassistant-sensors_cams/README.md

 ## 7. 🏠 Home Assistant Integration & 🖥️ Dashboards

 This ESP32-based smart sensor integrates **natively with Home Assistant** via the **ESPHome API**, allowing for **real-time data access** and **remote control** of its RGB LED and sensors.
 Every entity is named following a **consistent and readable convention** such as `sensor.bedroom_co2`, `sensor.bedroom_temperature`, and `light.bedroom_rgb_led` to ensure clarity when building automations and dashboards.

+Example and description:
+`sensor.bedroom_co2` where `bedroom` is a place where you put your device and `co2` is the purpose of device, also be sure to add device to an [area](https://www.home-assistant.io/docs/organizing/areas/), add some [labels](https://www.home-assistant.io/docs/organizing/labels/) to it and keep the whole system in your organized unified way - for easier navigation and control.

 ### 🧰 HACS Add-ons & Dashboard Enhancements